I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 If you prefer more arch support, the Dashers will likely work better for you.
 One reviewer says: “The comfort of this model is the best yet.
 Not a runner but I can wear all day.
 Better than the other Allbirds models I have.”

-If you are travelling and want a multi-purpose shoe you can wear for exploring and the occasional run—the Tree Dashers are a better option than the Wool Runners.
+If you are travelling and want a multi-purpose and comfortable shoe you can wear for exploring and the occasional run—the Tree Dashers are a better option than the Wool Runners.

-For now, I’m very happy to travel around New Zealand with both the Allbirds Tree Dashers for running and the Allbirds Wool Runners for daily casual wear.
+For now, I’m happy to travel with both the Allbirds Tree Dashers for running and the Allbirds Wool Runners for daily casual wear.

 See my Allbirds Wool Runners review where I also compare them to the Tree Runners (a summer version of the casual sneaker).